-Because it’s worth mentioning:At no point will you be charged for anything before, during, or after our collaboration.
-You are welcome, however, to provide a tip at the end if you feel I provided you with an exceptional experience.
+CollaborationsAt no point will you be charged for anything before, during, or after our collaboration.
+However, if you wish to tip me at the end because you feel I provided you with a valuable service & experience, you are welcome to.
 But this is up to you.
 It’s not something I expect or ask for.

 I am committed to providing the same degree of professionalism and standards to my collaborations that I do with my paid shoots.